Gershy/hut/readme.md

 ### What the *honk* is a Hut?

 A Hut partakes in a shared experience.
 A Hut may define the rules of how an experience plays out, or subscribe to the rules of another Hut.
-Getting started, it's safe to think of a Hut as a client or server.
+It's pretty safe to think of a Hut as a client or server.

 ### Why use Hut?